SSchoepfer/SSchoepfer.github.io/_posts/2019-06-28-Athletics.md

 - • Tues July 9th, BBall @ CSI, 2 hrs, full court 5v5's
   - Thoughts: I need to be more patient in the paint while going against defenders that are of my height (or taller) or with a equal or greater level of athleticism.
 Need to utilize quickness against bigger bodied defenders.
 Work on 'stopping on a dime', making a few pivots, pump fakes (if the situation calls for it) & being unpredictable.
 - • Thurs July 11th, BBall @ CSI
-  - I missed way to many layups, right shoulder hurts a bit when lifting it up and moving it around, (from trying to dunk?)
+  - I missed way to many layups.
+Right shoulder hurts a bit when lifting and moving it around / to the left.
+I'm pretty sure this is from trying to dunk, which I dont have the technique down for.